jddixon/magicsack/README.md

 *over a distributed set of cooperating servers* or on one of the *cloud services* or on some combination of the three.

-MagickSack is in development using Python 3 on Linux.
+MagicSack is in development using Python 3 on Linux.
 It should work on Windows as well, but no effort will be made to confirm this until the development version is stable on Linux.

 ## Technical Details

-MagickSack is protected by a user-selected passphrase.
+MagicSack is protected by a user-selected passphrase.
 This is hashed using SHA256 and then the 256 bits of the hash are used as an AES key.
 When documents are added to the system, the user supplies a unique name and then the document is AES-encrypted using that key before storage.